Nissan to pull out of local production in Indonesia, source says | The Japan Times

 Carmakers worldwide are struggling to find new ways to do business as car sales decline amid changing lifestyles.
 The ongoing COVID-19 outbreak is also adding fuel to the fire, causing disruptions in global supply chains.

-Toyota Motor Corp. has announced the closure of its automobile assembly plant in France starting Wednesday through the end of this month amid the spreading coronavirus in Europe.
+Toyota Motor Corp. has announced the closure of its automobile assembly plant in France starting Wednesday through the end of this month amid the spread of the new coronavirus in Europe.

 The leading carmaker has also decided to suspend operations at its assembly plant in Portugal for two weeks from Monday this week.